mozilla-releng/fxci-config/README.md

 The `environment` describes the cluster being affected, such as `firefoxci` or `staging`.
 There is also a [community](https://github.com/mozilla/community-tc-config/) environment which is managed separately.

-You will usually want to check the changes that will be applied using `ci-admin diff` and then apply them using `ci-admin apply`
+You will usually want to check the changes that will be applied using `tc-admin diff` and then apply them using `tc-admin apply`

 You can supply `--grep` to both 'diff' and 'apply' options to limit the effects to specific changes.